-At Intel Labs I worked on the User Experience Research Group's Open Design Team where I focused on researching how Intel could make hardware more approachable to novice makers.
+At Intel Labs, I worked on the User Experience Research Group's Open Design Team where I focused on researching how Intel could make hardware more approachable to novice makers.
 Our goal was to deliver a comprehensive research summary of the space surrounding Galileo and a final prototype of our recommended solution.
-Our team conducted a comprehensive research phase focusing on building a comprehensive ecosystem surrounding the Galileo to enable it to become an educational platform for individuals new to the maker space.
+Our team conducted a comprehensive research phase focusing on building a comprehensive ecosystem surrounding Galileo to enable it to become an educational platform for individuals new to the maker space.

 The product should allow for more than one user at the same time.